 |What upper division courses should I take in my first semester as a transfer student for this major?||

 The portal course for the Literature concentration is ENG 480: Junior Seminar (which is also the GWAR class for the major).
-As long as a transfer student has either completed the 6-unit LD course requirement or is taking one or both of those LD requirements concurrently, 480 is appropriate for a first semester transfer student.
+As long as a transfer student has either completed the 6-unit lower-division course requirement or is taking one or both of those lower-division requirements concurrently, ENG 480 is appropriate for a first semester transfer student.

 If other upper-division courses are possible, we recommend one of the survey courses too (ENG 460, 461, 462).
 These do not have to be taken in order.

 |Are there any prerequisites to these upper division courses for the major?||Any two lower-division courses in Literature.|

 |Are there any registration blocks or holds in the system for this major, and if so, what do I do/who do I contact to clear them?||ENG 214 or equivalent is required for all upper-division courses.|

 |Does this major have an approved Associate Degree for Transfer (ADT) roadmap?||

 |Are there any courses I should take first as a Freshman to get started in this major and/or are there any lower division GE course requirements that I can take that will also count toward this major?||Any two lower-division courses in Literature.|